Did you know that recruiters take less than 20 seconds to scan a resume before moving on?

 DON’T

-I can’t stress enough the value of having a second set of eyes to look over your resume or cover letters.
+I cannot stress enough the value of having a fresh set of eyes look over your resume or cover letters, since you want someone who knows nothing about you and your goal of getting the job to understand the whole picture.